dualmediaspzoo/symfony-doctrine-event-converter-bundle/README.md

 ## Usage

+### Entity
-1. Make a Doctrine-managed entity, that also implements the `DualMedia\DoctrineEventDistributorBundle\Interfaces\EntityInterface`
+Make a Doctrine-managed entity, that also implements the `DualMedia\DoctrineEventDistributorBundle\Interfaces\EntityInterface`

 ```php
 use Doctrine\ORM\Mapping as ORM;